leonorae/HereItIs/PAGE_TESTING.md

 - Event ID

 ### Data needed to render the page
-- Event details (name, venue, date, time, price, description)
 - Event name
 - Venue name and address
 - Date and time
 - List of Artists performing
-- Pricing
+- Pricing and availability of tickets
 - Description
+- Poster image

 ### Link destinations for the page
-- Artist pages
+- Artist pages (artists performing at event)
 - Back to home

 ### List of tests for verifying the rendering of the page
 1. Test: Event information display
-   - Verify all event details are correctly displayed
+   - Verify all event details (name, venue, date/time, artists, pricing/availability, description, poster image) are correctly displayed
    - Ensure the page title includes the correct event and venue name

-2. Test: Artist and venue links
+3. Test: Artist and venue links
-   - Check that links to artist and venue pages are present and functional
+   - Check that links to artist pages are present and functional

-3. Test: Ticket information
+4. Test: Ticket information
    - Confirm ticket availability and pricing information is accurate
-   - Test the link to ticket purchase page

-4. Test: Dynamic content loading
+5. Test: Dynamic content loading
-   - Ensure the page loads correctly with different event IDs
+   - Ensure the page loads correctly with different event IDs, returns an appropriate error page for nonexistent event

+6. Test: Responsive design
+   - Check that the page layout adjusts appropriately for various page sizes (desktop, tablet, and mobile views)

 ## 3. Artist Profile Page